NetRay05/Encryption/README.md

 ## Integration

-Integrete into your existing c++ code by including the source file located in the `single-unit` folder, there is only a single named SysEnc.cpp because both class prototyping, initialization and implementation are done withing a single translation unit, easier to integrate.
+Integrete into your existing c++ code by including the source file located in the `single_file_unit` folder, there is only a single named SysEnc.cpp because both class prototyping, initialization and implementation are done withing a single translation unit, easier to integrate.

 ## File Support